scala/scala3/docs/_docs/reference/metaprogramming/macros-spec.md

 ### Quotes
 Quotes come in four flavors: quoted identifiers, quoted blocks, quoted block patterns and quoted type patterns.
 Scala 2 used quoted identifiers to represent `Symbol` literals.
-They were deprecated in Scala 3, allowing to use them for quotation.
+They were deprecated in Scala 3, allowing the syntax to be used for quotation.
 ```scala
 SimpleExpr ::= ...
              |  `'` alphaid                           // quoted identifier